 - Optimized to ensure it can be found easily,

 - Informative enough to instill confidence in your customer, and

 - Designed well to provide a great online shopping experience

-There are a range of things you can do to improve the chances of people finding your product page and increase the rate of conversion once they get there.
+There is a range of things you can do to improve the chances of people finding your product page and increase the rate of conversion once they get there.
 To break things down, we’ve created a five-part guide to creating the perfect product page.